Craig-Macomber/lol_alloc/README.md

 If you can afford the extra code size, use the builtin rust allocator: it is a much better allocator.

 Supports only `wasm32`: other targets may build, but the allocators will not work on them (except: `FailAllocator`, it errors on all platforms just fine).

+# Performance

+Asymptotic behavior is documented in the above status section along with code size.

+These allocators are all optimized for simplicity (and thus code size and maintainability), and not runtime performance.
+Runtime performance data for them them (and comparing to the built in allocator) has not been collected but would be interesting: feel free to send patches with benchmarks and/or performance data.

+If you care about runtime performance, you should probably use the built in allocator, or at least carefully measure the impact of using any of these allocators on your code.

 # Soundness